-Understanding The Feline Leukemia And Feline AIDS Tests
+Understanding Your Cat’s Feline Leukemia And Feline FIV/”AIDS” Tests

 Ron Hines DVM PhD

-In North America feline leukemia (FeLV) is not as common a disease as it once was.
-That is probably due to the very effective vaccines that veterinarians now have at their disposal to administer to your young cat.
-Little if anything has changed regarding the prevalence of the feline immunodeficiency virus (FIV) for which no acceptably-effective vaccines exist.
+We are fortunate that feline leukemia (FeLV) is not as common as it once was.
+That is thought to be due to the very effective vaccines your veterinarian now has to vaccinate your young cat. (read here) Unfortunately, little has changed regarding the prevalence of the feline immunodeficiency virus (FIV).
+That is because no effective vaccines exist to prevent it.
+There once was one, Fel-O-Vax® FIV (from 2002 to 2017).
+It was not very effective. (read here) And because it was adjuvanted, the vaccination ran the risk of producing fibrosarcoma cancer.
 You can read about both those diseases through the links at the top of this page.
 For a closer look at the test itself, expand the first cat and kitten’s image as well.

 Both FeLV and FIV are retrovirus that target your cat’s immune system – specifically your cat’s CD4+ T cells.
-The two virus only differ clinically in the speed with which they affect your cat’s health and in the likelihood that your cat will succeed in destroying them.
-Feline leukemia is by far the worst.
-Because the symptoms of both of these diseases are non-specific, the only way your veterinarian has to confirm the presence of one or the other or both is by confirming the genetic signature of the FeLV virus itself or, for FIV, confirming the presence of antibodies your cat produces in response to the presence of that virus.
-Veterinary clinics throughout the world now have in-office (“point-of-care”) tests to rapidly do that.
+The two viruses differ clinically in the speed with which they affect your cat’s health, and in the likelihood that your cat will succeed in eliminating them on its own.
+Feline leukemia is by far the most serious of the two.
+The symptoms of both these viruses can be quite similar.
+So, the only way your veterinarian can know which of them your cat is dealing with is by detecting the protein signature of the FeLV virus itself, or by confirming the presence of antibodies your cat produces against FIV.
+Veterinary clinics throughout the world now have in-office (“point-of-care”) tests that rapidly do that.
 The most common in-office tests used in North America today are manufactured by Idexx Laboratories of Westbrook, Maine and Zoetis Inc. of Parsippany, New Jersey.
-Both are patented variations of the immunochromatography and ELISA test protocols.
-Both of these feline viruses are very distant cousins of the HIV-1 retrovirus that jumped from chimpanzees to humans in the 1930s. (read here) Although neither FeLV nor FIV virus pose a threat to you, the effects of all three of them on immune systems are very similar.
+Both competing products are patented variations of the immunochromatography and ELISA test procedures.

 How Common Are These Two Cat Viruses?

-Studies report between 3-10% of cats in America being infected with one of these two viruses with the percentage of positive cats varying substantially depending on the population of cats being sampled.
-Estimates are that only ~40% of cats in the United States ever visit a veterinary hospital for post-neuter care.
-The majority of homeless and feral cats never do. (read here) So the estimates tend to be falsely low among the general cat population, high among feral cat colonies where transmission risk is greater and highest among cats presented to veterinarians because of undiagnosed general health issues.
+Various studies report between 3 and 10% of cats in North America as being infected with one of these two viruses.
+But the percentage changes drastically depending on what population of cats is being sampled.
+Besides that, estimates are that only ~40% of cats in the United States ever visit a veterinary hospital for post-neuter care, if that.
+The majority of homeless and feral cats never get tested for anything. (read here) So these estimates are probably falsely low among the general cat population, high among feral cat colonies where transmission risks are greatest, and highest among cats presented to veterinarians because of declining general health issues.

 How Reliable Are These Two Tests?
-Is One Company’s Test Better Than The Other?
+Is One Company’s Test More Accurate Than Another?

-To date, no one without a dog (or cat) in the race (without a monetary interest in the results obtained) has performed a comparison.
-The studies paid for by Idexx found that their SNAP FIV/FeLV Combo Test was undeniably better than Zoetis’ WITNESS® FeLV-FIV Test. (read here) While the studies paid for by Zoetis found that their WITNESS® FeLV-FIV Test was undeniably better than Idexx’s SNAP FIV/FeLV Combo. (read here) Would you trust Ford to unbiasedly rate a Chevrolet or vice versa?
+I do not know of any blinded studies that examined that.
+As one might expect, the studies paid for by Idexx find that their SNAP FIV/FeLV Combo Test is better than Zoetis’ WITNESS® FeLV-FIV Test. (read here) While the studies paid for by Zoetis find that their WITNESS® FeLV-FIV Test was undeniably better than Idexx’s SNAP FIV/FeLV Combo or Abaxis’ VetScan™. (read here) While the studies paid for by Idexx find the opposite. (read here) Would you trust Ford to be unbiased in rating a Chevrolet, or vice versa?

-When they are showing signs of illness that your veterinarian cannot readily attribute to a specific disease – particularly general declines in their health.
+When your young or teenage cat is showing signs of illness that your veterinarian cannot attribute to a specific disease, particularly repeat infections, weight loss and fever.

-When they relapse despite what should have been effective treatment.
+When your cat that has not been recently tested, relapses, despite what should have been effective treatment.

 When another FIV+/FeLV cat has been identified in your household.

-All kittens born to FIV/FeLV-positive queens.
-Before adoption and again at 4 month of age.
-Four month of age will catch most infected cats but not every last one of them.
-A test at 6 month of age usually does.
-That is because blood virus and/or antibody level must reach substantial levels to trigger positive test results.
-Kittens can also test false-positive due to antibodies passed on through their mother’s first milk (colostrum).
+All kittens born to a FIV or FeLV-positive queen.
+Before adoption or placement, and again at 4 months of age.
+Four months of age will catch most infected cats, but not every last one of them.
+A test at 6 months of age usually does.
+That is because FeLV virus /or FIV antibodies must reach substantial levels to trigger positive test results.
+Tests performed at a central lab might be a better choice than in-office test kits, but few rescues can afford that.
+Kittens can also test false-positive due to antibodies passed on to them through their mother’s first milk (colostrum).
 Many of those false-positive kittens return negative test results sixty days later.
 Some shelters only test the mother (when she is available) and then test the infants should she turn out to be positive.
 Others operating on a shoestring might just test one kitten out of a litter.
 Still others might pool the blood sample from the entire litter of kittens and use that in one of the two in-office tests (really not a good idea).
 Administering feline leukemia-containing vaccines to kittens at recommended times are not thought to influence in-office test results (read here)

-A few FeLV+ young cats will return negative results on subsequent tests for the virus.
-Current thinking is that these cats represent abortive infections in which the cat’s immune system actually destroyed all of the pathogenic FeLV virus in its body.
+As I also mentioned, a few FeLV+ young cats will return negative results on subsequent tests for the virus.
+Current thinking is that these cats represent abortive infections in which the cat’s immune system managed to destroy all of the pathogenic FeLV virus in its body.
 Read more about Abortive FeLV infection here.